Vandivier/goofy-slot-machine/README.md

 ## Slot Machine Game

-This is a fullstack slot machine game, with a twist: the house always wins!
+This is a fullstack slot machine game, but like weird.

+Currently, for example, exactly 10% of the time

 Built with: